 Literature Review

 A comprehensive search was performed in the following databases: CINAHL, PubMed, Medline, Ovid, Athabasca Library, and Google Scholar.
 Literature on early mobilization and preventing postoperative respiratory complications were found through the following key terms: early mobilization, respiratory complications, postoperative, pulmonary complications, and ambulation.
 Using the key terms, a total of 1154 articles were found.
 The articles were further selected using the following search criteria: peer-reviewed primary research and secondary articles, published after the year 2000, in English language or translated to English, and related to surgical clients within hospital settings.
 Articles that were excluded include articles published before the year 2000, written in a non-English language and with no translation, and articles that were not peer-reviewed.
+Differentiate inclusion and exclusion criteria

 Effects of Anesthesia on the Respiratory System